Ex-Coach Reacts to Kudus No. 10 Jersey Superstition: "Encourage His Growth Mindset"

 Source: Getty Images

-The No.10 holds significant symbolic value in Ghanaian football, often associated with the team's standout player.
+The number 10 jersey holds significant symbolic value in Ghanaian football, often associated with the team's standout player and was previously held by Ayew, who was not called up in recent months.

-While Kudus is widely regarded as one of Ghana's brightest talents, his performance in the recent match against Sudan in Accra didn’t quite live up to expectations, especially after missing a sitter, per Ghanaweb.
+While Kudus is widely regarded as one of Ghana's brightest talents, his performance against Sudan in Accra didn’t quite live up to expectations, especially after missing the sitter, according to SuperSport.

-Many fans attributed this to superstitions surrounding the jersey, as cited by ESPN Africa.
+Many fans have attributed this missed chance to superstitions surrounding the jersey, as cited by ESPN Africa, sparking questions about how players can better manage the pressure as a captain.

 Read also